-Fig. 3: (a) Schematic tract-cluster representation.
-(Top) 2D projections of a tract-bundle, with an associated centroid curve (orange), are determined from a hierarchical clustering of initial 3D tracts.
+Fig. 3 (a) Schematic tract-cluster representation.
+(Top) 2D projections of a tract bundle, with an associated centroid curve (yellow), are determined from a hierarchical clustering of initial 3D tracts.
 (Middle) The centroid curve is smoothed by a spline and the endpoints of non-centroid curves are clustered using their initial 3D coordinates (four clusters); for each cluster, three control points linking the center of the cluster to the centroid spline are computed.
 (Bottom) Splines are run from each curve endpoint through the control points of its corresponding cluster. (b) Depth ordering of 2D paths.
 For each segment of a 2D spline, we locate a corresponding segment on the 3D curve from which the spline was derived by traveling the same fractional distance along both curves.
-The depth of the 2D segment is the same as the depth of the middle of its corresponding 3D segment.

-same cluster if the distance between them is less than 2 mm.
+The depth of the 2D segment is the same as the depth of the middle of its corresponding 3D segment splines, endpoints of non-centroid curves are linked to their cluster's centroid spline following the procedure illustrated in Fig. 3a.
+First, the endpoints of non-centroid curves in a bundle are clustered based on the endpoints' initial 3D coordinates.
+Two endpoints are placed in the same cluster if the distance between them is less than 2 mm.
 Then, for each such endpoint cluster we compute three control points that link the geometrical center of the endpoint cluster to the centroid spline: the first point is the center itself, the second is a point on the centroid spline closest to the center point, and the third is determined by traveling from the second point down the centroid spline, towards each curve's other endpoint, for a predefined distance (e.g., half of the distance between the first two points).
 Ultimately, splines are run from each tract endpoint through its cluster's three control points, thus linking each endpoint to the centroid path.
 The thickness of these endpoint linkage splines gradually increases from unit thickness (i.e., single-tract thickness) at the tract endpoint to a thickness proportional to the square root of the endpoint cluster size, where it merges with the centroid spline.
 We depth-order spline segments so that 2D centroid splines crossings can indicate the depth ordering of their corresponding 3D shapes.
 The depth ordering is done differently for centroid splines and non-centroid splines, since while centroid curves are close representations of actual 3D tracts, non-centroid curves are abstract representations obtained through the process described above.
-Furthermore, the depth ordering is approximate (as discussed in the following paragraph) and may produce artifacts.
-For centroid splines, the depth of a spline segment is computed by finding a matching segment on the 3D tract from which the spline was derived, and taking the depth of that segment's center (see Figure 3b).
-The matching segment on the 3D tract has its endpoints at the same fractional distance from the start of the 3D tract as the 2D segment's distance from the start of the 2D spline.
-The depth of any non-centroid spline is determined by averaging the depth of the corresponding 3D tract.
+Furthermore, the depth ordering is approximate and may produce artifacts.
+For centroid splines, the depth of a spline segment is computed by finding a matching segment on the 3D tract from which the spline was derived and taking the depth of that segment's center (see Fig. 3b).
+The matching segment on the 3D tract as the 2D segment's distance from the start of the 3D tract as the 2D segment's distance from the start of the corresponding 3D tract.

-Fig. 4: Coordinated DTI tractogram model exploration in lower dimensional visualizations: 2D embedding (upper-right), hierarchical clustering (lower-left), and Lab color embedder (lower-right).
-A selection of a fiber-bundle (red) in the hierarchical clustering is mirrored in the other views.